Faculty - Associate Professor of Sociology

 Social Inequality, Feminist Theory, Qualitative Methods, Emotions, Volunteerism

 Sandstrom, Kent, Spencer Cahill, and Carissa Froyum, Editors.
-Forthcoming.
+2013.
 Inside Social Life: Readings in Sociological Psychology and Microsociology.
 Seventh Edition.
 New York: Oxford University Press.

 Froyum, Carissa M. forthcoming.
 “Dealing with Emotions in the Classroom.” in Teaching Race in Contemporary America, edited by Kristin Haltinner, Ronald Aminzade, and David N. Pellow.
 Springer.
 Expected publication: 2013.